thermalogic/RustSEUIF97/README_Python.md

 # SEUIF97

-The version of **seuif97 2** is the Python API of the high-speed IAPWS-IF97 package in Rust.
+**SEUIF97 Version 2** is the Python API of the high-speed IAPWS-IF97 package in Rust.
 It is suitable for computation-intensive calculations, such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

 Through the high-speed package, the results of the IAPWS-IF97 are accurately produced at about 5-20x speed-up compared to using the `powi()` of the Rust standard library in the `for` loop directly when computing the basic equations of Regions 1, 2 and 3.